finalclass/nbml/docs/pl/custom-metadata-tags.markdown

-# Własne Metadata tagi [custom-metadata-tags]
+# Custom Metadata tags [custom-metadata-tags]

-Silnik nbml umożliwia definiowanie jakie metadata tagi mają być brane pod uwagę podczas interpretowania komponentów.
-Inicjalizując kompilator dokonujesz tego wyboru.
-Przejdź do sekcji [Tworzenie instancji][instantiation] aby zgłębić ten proces.
+The nbml engine makes possible to define which metadata tags should be concerned when interpreting components.
+You make this choice when initialising compiler.
+Go to section [Tworzenie instancji][instantiation] to learn more about this process.

-Klasa `\Nbml\Compiler` posiada metodę `->addTagProcessor($className)`
+Class `\Nbml\Compiler` has a method `->addTagProcessor($className)`
-która to umożliwia dodawanie własnych znaczników.
-Przykładowo inicjalizacja Metadata tagów dołączonych z biblioteką standardową wygląda w ten sposób:
+which allows adding custom tags.
+For instance initialisation of Metadata tags included with standard library looks as follows:

 	$viewCompiler = new Compiler();
 	$viewCompiler